MaximilianHanussek/VALET/README.md

 - For the automated scaling a Linux based (systemd) desktop computer is required (tested with CentOS 7)

 ## Important Remarks
-The home directory `/home/centos/` holds some important configuration files, especially on the master node, some are also hidden, so please do not wipe out this directory completely and let files stay where they are.
+- The home directory `/home/centos/` holds some important configuration files, especially on the master node, some are also hidden, so please do not wipe out this directory completely and let files stay where they are
+- Currently it is only possible to use the dynamic scaling with a single cluster, multiple are currently not supported

 ## Latest Images
 This section will list the most up to date and tested images for the master and compute nodes.
 If you want to use older images for some reasons you will need to change the names in the Terraform`vars.tf` file.